ringbuffer-org/computer_music_basics/website/posts/Puredata/pd-control-audio.rst

 .. description:
 .. type: text

 Like many other audio programming environments, PD makes a difference between control signals and audio signals.
 They run at different rates and can not be combined, unless converted.
 Audio operations require the DSP to be activated, whereas control rate signal work at any time.
 Objects define whether an outlet gets or outputs control or audio rate signals.
 Objects with audio inputs or outputs are usually named with a ``~``.
-Control rate connections are thinner than audio rate signals:
+Control rate connections are thinner than audio rate signals.
+The example `rates.pd <https://raw.githubusercontent.com/anwaldt/computer-music-basics/main/puredata/rates.pd>`_ simply shows
+an audio and a control rate connection:

 .. figure:: /images/basics/pd-rates.png